LeaVerou/lea.verou.me/blog/2025/design-state-of-html/index.md

 </figure>

 Two years ago, I was funded by Google to [design the inaugural State of HTML survey](../../2023/design-state-of-html/).
-It was probably the most intense of these surveys I ever worked on.
+While I had led _State of …_ surveys before (also graciously sponsored by Google), that was by far the most intense, as 0→1 projects often are.
-In addition to the usual research, content, and analysis work, we even [pioneered new survey interaction UIs](../../2024/context-chips/), which improved  all subsequent _State of …_ surveys.
+In addition to the research, content, and analysis work that goes into every _State of …_ survey, the unique challenges it presented were a forcing function for finally tackling some longstanding UX issues with these surveys.
+As a result, we [pioneered new survey interaction UIs](../../2024/context-chips/), and validated them via usability testing.
+This work did not just affect State of HTML, but had ripple effects on all subsequent _State of …_ surveys.

 The [results](https://2023.stateofhtml.com/en-US/conclusion/) made it all worth it.
-Turnout was the highest ever for a new Devographics [^devographics] survey: 21K participants, and is still a record high for State of HTML.
+Turnout was the highest ever for a new Devographics [^devographics] survey: **21 thousand participants**, which remains a record high for State of HTML.
-The survey findings heavily influenced [Interop 2024](https://web.dev/blog/interop-2024) and several other initiatives, such as [stylable selects](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Forms/Customizable_select).
+The survey findings heavily influenced [Interop 2024](https://web.dev/blog/interop-2024) (hello Popover API and Declarative Shadow DOM!) and helped prioritize several other initiatives, such as [stylable selects](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Forms/Customizable_select).

 [^devographics]: [Devographics](https://devographics.com/) is the company behind "State of …" surveys.